 Change the 1st paragraph as follows:

 Implementation of the Multiple BSSID capability is optional for a WNM STA and for a DMG STA.
 Implementation of the Multiple BSSID capability is mandatory for a FILS STA.
 A STA that implements the Multiple BSSID capability has dot11MultiBSSIDImplemented equal to true.
 When dot11MultiBSSIDImplemented is true, dot11WirelessManagementImplemented shall be equal to true except for a DMG STA and an HE STA, in which case it may be equal to false.
 A STA in which dot11MultiBSSIDActivated is true is defined as a STA that supports the Multiple BSSID capability.
 The STA shall set to 1 the Multiple BSSID field of the Extended Capabilities elements that it transmits.
+An AP that supports enhancements related to the discovery and advertisement of nontransmitted BSSID shall set the Enhanced Multi-BSSID Advertisement Support bit in Extended Capabilities element to 1 and is referred to as an EMA AP in this section.

 TGax Editor: Please make changes to the following paragraph in this section as shown below (11ax D3.1):

 A nontransmitted BSSID profile represents information about a particular nontransmitted BSSID and consists of a set of elements that are carried in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element.
 Each nontransmitted BSSID profile, at a minimum, shall include the elements that are mandatory for that BSS (i.e., Nontransmitted BSSID Capability element (see 9.4.2.72), SSID element (see 9.4.2.2), Multiple BSSID-Index element (see 9.4.2.74) and FMS Descriptor element (see 9.4.2.75) when dot11FMSActivated is true and the TIM element (see 9.4.2.6) indicates there are buffered group addressed frames for this nontransmitted BSSID).
 The AP or PCP may include two or more Multiple BSSID elements containing elements for a given BSSID index in a Probe Response frame, a Beacon frame or a DMG Beacon frame.
 A nontransmitted BSSID profile consists of all elements carried in all such Multiple BSSID elements sharing the same BSSID index.
+When there is a need to carry a nontransmitted BSSID profile across multiple Multiple BSSID elements in a frame, an EMA AP shall not split an element in the profile into multiple Multiple BSSID elements, and it shall place the next element in the profile as the first subelement of the immediately following Multiple BSSID element.
 An AP or PCP may choose to include only a partial list of nontransmitted BSSID profiles in the Probe Response frame, Beacon frame or DMG Beacon frame or to include different sets of nontransmitted BSSID profiles in different Probe Response frames, Beacon frames or DMG Beacon frames.

+An unassociated non-AP STA may send a directed Probe Request frame containing Known BSSID element (see 9.4.2.247a (Known BSSID element)) to an EMA AP that advertises partial list of nontransmitted BSSID profiles to gather information on nontransmitted BSSIDs it has not discovered.
+An EMA AP, when transmitting a Probe Response frame in response to a Probe Request frame containing Known BSSID element, shall include at least the nontransmitted BSSID profiles not already known to the requesting non-AP STA.

 Extended Capabilities element